 Students on placement for a full semester or full year (see dates and deadlines) who have applied online and received their King's student ID number may apply for accommodation but this is not guaranteed.
 Applications should be made through the Student Residences team but it is advisable for students to also investigate private rental well in advance of their arrival.
 Please encourage them to look at the Student Residences' Other housing options webpages.

 I have been asked to complete an Erasmus+ Learning Agreement for Traineeships.
-Is this something which the Study Abroad Office does?
+Is this something which the Global Mobility Office does?

 The Erasmus+ Learning Agreement for Traineeships outlines the key placement activities and enables the EU student to receive Erasmus+ funding for their traineeship.
 It should be signed by the academic supervisor of the student's work.
 The home university will provide the training agreement and apply for the funding on the student's behalf following its completion.